 The air on the boat congeals as everyone holds their breath and averts their eyes.
 The forced casualness appears to work – the boys whisper together for a bit then fall into a sullen silence until they disembark.
 Our shoulders relax as we watch them totter away down the dock and just barely manage to avoid falling in the water.

 Meanwhile, at each stop, Nash has been nudging his neighbor and asks what town we’re at.
 Finally, he gets the answer we’re looking for – “San Pedro.”
-After over 24 hours since we left my parents’ house in California, we’ve finally made it.

 We disembark, grab our bags off the roof, insist on the correct change from the lancha helper, and strike off blindly in the direction of our hotel for the night.
 It’s not long before we are lost in the maze of alleys that make up “Gringolandia”.